cdluminate/ProdL/ProdL.md

 Such background knowledge is critical for you to understand the performance of dense numerical linear algebra.

+In order to gain an in-depth image on computer programming (whatever in interpreted language or compiled language), it is suggested to be aware of how compilers work.

 ### 0.5.
 Operating System and POSIX